The MVM’s seventh training programme has just kicked off.

 The MVM invites you to come and learn about Malaysia’s rich and complex heritage, its history, ceramics, textiles, weaponry and traditional costumes.
 And of course make great friends in an inspiring atmosphere.

 Museum Volunteers Malaysia (MVM) is calling for applications to join its seventh training programme.
 The programme is aimed at the intellectually curious.
 It is based at Muzium Negara, near to KL Sentral Station, and runs once a year.
 The upcoming seventh session will start in September and there will be a choice of weekday or weekend classes for the 13-session course.

-“If you are fluent in English, interested in Malaysia’s heritage, and can commit to following the course on Saturday mornings between 9 and 12, you are the kind of person we are looking for,” says Diane Banz-Derez, coordinator of the Saturday Guiding Programmes for MVM.
+“If you are fluent in English, interested in Malaysia’s heritage, and can commit to becoming a volunteer guide, you are the kind of person we are looking for,” says Angela Naylor, co-ordinator of Training Programmes for the MVM.

 Those who complete the training will become Docents, or Voluntary Guides, at the Muzium Negra.
 They will have garnered much knowledge on the artefacts and pieces on display at the Muzium Negara and will have learnt how to talk about them in an interesting and informative manner.

 More than 100 volunteers have already graduated from the MVM training programme.
 They come from Malaysia, France, Britain, Australia, The Netherlands, Switzerland, Japan, Lithuania, Germany, Spain and India.
 On average, guides have one to two duties a month.
 But there are plenty of other activities, in the school programme and in research, for those who interested in developing their skills further.

 “This is a fantastic course for the intellectually curious.
 Where else can you find enthusiastic people interested in shipwrecks or lost cities or Iban textiles,” says Zahara Shahriman, MVM Vice President.